-An online choice form for options at Key Stage 4 will be emailed to each parent during the week commencing Monday 7th February.
-It should be completed and returned online by the deadline of 4pm on Friday 4th March.
-If forms are returned after 4th March, it may well affect the range of subjects available.
+An online choice form for options at Key Stage 4 will be emailed to each parent on Friday 3rd March.
+It should be completed and returned online by the deadline of 4pm on Tuesday 7th March.
+If forms are returned after 7th March, it may well affect the range of subjects available.
 All staff will be only too pleased to help with any queries you may have, but you may find the following staff particularly useful: